erikhyrkas/happyml/README.md

 * Need to fix convolutional layers.
 I'm not far away from it, but it's not done.
 * Need to fix and check-in Adam optimizer.
 I'm not even going to check it in until it seems plausibly right and I need to refactor the model object's training to support it correctly.
 * Need to finish the half float and test.
 At that point, the code will be in an alpha state, but I still won't have even tackled encoder-decoder and decoder-only requirements.
+For beta, I'd like to see at least decoder-only support.
+There's also Reinforcement Learning from Human Feedback (RLHF) that I'll ponder, but I doubt I can work that into the beta let along the alpha.
 That journey will continue.
 # microml

 Why did you build this?
 You shouldn't have.
 Seriously.
 Why?